Pitch (card game): Pitch games with other point variations

-Campbell Eleven-Point
+Campbell eleven-point

-Played much like Campbell Ten-Point with the addition of the Off-Ace.
-The Off-Ace, like the Off-Jack, is not in the trump suit but is of the same color.
-It is worth one point and ranks just below the Ace.
+Played much like Campbell ten-point with the addition of the off-ace.
+The off-ace, like the off-jack, is not in the trump suit but is of the same color.
+It is worth one point and ranks just below the ace.
 Play ends at 51 points rather than 32.
-The Misdeal rule is in effect, as is Shoot the Moon, which is differentiated from and superior to a perfect bid (11) in that Shoot the Moon automatically wins or loses the game.
-Only the 17 Trump cards are legal for play.
-A five-player variation exists: here, each player has an individual, not partnership, score; partnerships change each round and are determined by the winning bidder calling for one specific Trump card to be led.
-The player who plays this Trump joins the winning bidder's partnership for that one round, and the other three players join the opposing partnership.
+The minimum bid is 1.
+The misdeal rule is in effect, as is shoot the moon, which is differentiated from and superior to a perfect bid (11) in that shoot the moon automatically wins or loses the game.
+Only the 17 trump cards are legal for play.
+If a player is forced to burn a card worth points, those points are awarded to the opposing team.
+A five-player variation exists: here, each player has an individual, not partnership, score; partnerships change each round and are determined by the winning bidder calling for one specific trump card to be led.
+The player who plays this trump joins the winning bidder's partnership for that one round, and the other three players join the opposing partnership.

-Roadhouse Pitch
+Roadhouse pitch

-Roadhouse Pitch is an auction pitch variant.
-Four points are awarded for High, Low, Jack, and Game, scored for their eventual owners.
+Roadhouse pitch is an auction pitch variant.
+Four points are awarded for high, low, jack, and game, scored for their eventual owners.
 Games are played to 15, with a win by two requirement.
 Bidding proceeds clockwise, the player left of the dealer assuming the first bid.
 Players wishing to bid must bid a minimum of two.
-In addition to bidding two, three, or four; players may also "Shoot the Moon", requiring them to win every trick and all four points.
-Shooting the Moon is valued at 15 points, failure to win every trick and all four points results in a setback.
+In addition to bidding two, three, or four; players may also "shoot the moon", requiring them to win every trick and all four points.
+Shooting the moon is valued at 15 points, failure to win every trick and all four points results in a setback.
 Negative scoring is allowed.
-In the event the bid is passed to the dealer, the dealer must assume the minimum bid (or "Shoot the Moon").
+In the event the bid is passed to the dealer, the dealer must assume the minimum bid (or "shoot the moon").
 The player with the highest bid pitches the first card, thus denoting trump.
 Players must follow suit regardless of trump, resulting in the primary variation from auction pitch.
 A player may not trump in unless they are unable to follow suit.
 The remaining play follows that of classic pitch.

-Cell Pitch
+Cell pitch

-Also known as Kentucky Seven-Point or Heckla Pitch.
-There are seven possible points: High, Low, Jack, Off-Jack, Big Joker, Little Joker, and Game.
+Also known as Kentucky sweven-point or heckla pitch.
+There are seven possible points: high, low, jack, off-jack, big joker, little joker, and game.
 The game is played to 21 points.
 Bids between 3 and 7 are allowed.
 The highest bidder calls trumps, and players discard non-trump cards face up in the center of the table.
 The dealer then distributes 6 cards to each player in batches of 1.

-In Southeast Missouri this version, called 7-point Pitch, is played with a 34 card deck (2's-6's removed with a 10 card blind, no discarding).
-Points and Bids are the same as described above, and cards are dealt singly or 3 at a time.
+In Southeast Missouri this version, called 7-point pitch, is played with a 34 card deck (2s–6s removed with a 10 card blind, no discarding).
+Points and bids are the same as described above, and cards are dealt singly or 3 at a time.